 1.7 Result Release and Admission Criteria

-According to the admission requirement and quota of each programme, the Four Institutions will base on JAE results, other necessary admission assessment (if any) and interview (if any) for the selection process.
+According to the admission requirement and quota of each programme, the Four Institutions will base on JAE results, other necessary admission assessment (if any) and interview (if any) for the selection.

 The Four Institutions will not release the JAE results to the public.
 The admission results of candidates will be released respectively by the institution they have applied to.
-Candidates who are admitted shall proceed with relevant registration procedures according to the institution’s requirements.
+The admitted candidates shall proceed with relevant registration procedures according to the institution’s requirements.

 1.8 Exemption from Taking Particular Subject of JAE

 Owing to different exemption criteria of each institution, candidates should refer to the applied institution(s) for the respective exemption criteria of each JAE subject.

 If candidates wish to apply for exemption of certain JAE subject, they must abide by the application period and regulations established by the relevant institution.

 If the application for exemption of any JAE subject is approved by all the applied institution(s), then the wordings “Examination Exempted” for that subject will be printed on the candidate’s JAE Examination Permit.